samrum/OnStarJS/README.md

 ### Functional

 These tests will execute actual requests to the OnStar API.
-They will perform a Get Account Vehicles request followed by a Lock Door request.
+They will perform a Get Account Vehicles request followed by a Cancel Alert request.

-Because of this, the test will require your actual OnStar credentials to run.
-To provide them, copy `.env.example` to `.env` and replace the placeholder information inside of it with your actual information.
+Because of this, the test will require actual OnStar credentials to run.
+To provide them, copy `.env.example` to `.env` and replace the placeholder values inside.

     yarn test:functional